Planetary Radio Live: MAVEN orbiter meets the Mars atmosphere

 Miss the event?
 Want to see it again?
 Click above to watch the replay!

-A new Mars orbiter is about to enter the upper atmosphere of the Red Planet, and we’ll be watching!
-Sunday evening, September 21st, we’ll celebrate the arrival of MAVEN, the Mars Atmosphere and Volatile Evolution Mission, as the Planetary Society returns to the Crawford Family Forum for another Planetary Radio Live.
+A new Mars orbiter just entered the upper atmosphere of the Red Planet, and we were watching!
+Sunday evening, September 21st, we celebrated the arrival of MAVEN, the Mars Atmosphere and Volatile Evolution Mission, as the Planetary Society returned to the Crawford Family Forum for another Planetary Radio Live.
 This somewhat under-appreciated probe will help us understand how a once warm and wet world lost most of its water and turned into the cold, barren landscape it is today.

-Joining host Mat Kaplan in the Forum will be will MAVEN scientist Richard Zurek Ph.D, Planetary Society Senior Editor Emily Lakdawalla, and the Society’s Director of Science and Technology, Dr. Bruce Betts.
-Planetary Society CEO Bill Nye the Science Guy will make a live, virtual appearance from New York.
-As the seconds count down to the critical rocket burn required to place MAVEN into orbit around Mars, we’ll see it all happen as we view the NASA TV broadcast on the Forum big screen.
-Don’t miss another milestone in our exploration of the Red Planet!
+Joining host Mat Kaplan in the Forum was MAVEN scientist Richard Zurek Ph.D, Planetary Society Senior Editor Emily Lakdawalla, and the Society’s Director of Science and Technology, Dr. Bruce Betts.
+Planetary Society CEO Bill Nye the Science Guy made a live, virtual appearance from New York.
+As the seconds counted down to the critical rocket burn required to place MAVEN into orbit around Mars, we saw it all happen as we tuned into the NASA TV broadcast on the Forum big screen.

 Mat Kaplan: host and producer, Planetary Radio for The Planetary Society